esajdak/customCrafts/timeLog.md

 Spent about 2 hours trouble shooting why I couldn't get that API to work, eventually created new project and used different API to get past it

 ## Week 9 ##
+About 25 minutes on videos
+About 30 minutes to an hour additional time spent on activity besides when following along on the video Probably 1 to 2 hours spent on exercise